 Braziel’s commitment to community policing is illustrated in his book, Cop Talk: Essential Communication Skills for Community Policing.
 He is also a nationally recognized instructor on the topic.
 He consults and instructs for Humboldt State University in team-building, communication skills, community policing, and leadership.

 Braziel conducts organization assessments and critical incident reviews.
 He was the lead investigator in the review of the police response to Christopher Dorner.
 He was a member of a team reviewing the riots in Ferguson Missouri and the St. Louis County Police Collaborative Reform Initiative.
 Rick also completed a review of the Stockton Police response to the Bank of the West robbery and hostage taking and the review of the December 2, 2015 terrorists attack in San Bernardino.
 Rick worked with the Washington State Patrol on the Trooper Recruitment and Retention Study.
-He currently is the Inspector General for Sacramento County Sheriff’s Department.
+He is currently the Inspector General for Sacramento County Sheriff’s Department and serves as Vice Chair on California’s Commission on Peace Officer Standards and Training (POST).

 Braziel received his BA and MA in communication studies from California State University, Sacramento.
 In 2006, he received a master of arts in security studies from the U.S. Naval Postgraduate School.
 His thesis resulted in a $3.1 million grant toward the creation of communities of learning.